Combining AI and human support in mental health: a digital intervention with comparable effectiveness to human-delivered care

 The digital intervention was compared to three propensity-matched real-world patient comparator groups: 1) waiting control; 2) face-to-face cognitive behavioral therapy (CBT); and 3) remote typed-CBT.
 Endpoints for effectiveness, engagement, acceptability, and safety were collected before, during and after the intervention, and at one-month follow-up.

 Participants (n=299) used the program for a median of 6 hours over 53 days.
-There was a large clinically meaningful reduction in anxiety symptoms for the intervention group (per-protocol (n=169): change on GAD-7 = -7.4, = 1.6; intention-to-treat (n=299): change GAD-7 = -5.4, = 1.1) that was statistically superior to the waiting control group, non-inferior to human-delivered care, and was sustained at one-month follow-up.
+There was a large clinically meaningful reduction in anxiety symptoms for the intervention group (per-protocol (n=169): change on GAD-7 = -7.4, d = 1.6; intention-to-treat (n=299): change GAD-7 = -5.4, d = 1.1) that was statistically superior to the waiting control group, non-inferior to human-delivered care, and was sustained at one-month follow-up.

 By combining AI and human support, the digital intervention achieved clinical outcomes comparable to human-delivered care while significantly reducing the required clinician time.